Pick a markdown and code style:

 let report = rustlr::generate("calc1.grammar -trace 0");

 The generate function returns an a Result<String,String> containing either a log of events on success, or error messages on failure.
-Note, however, that some messages will always be printed to stdio by the rustlr command-line application even with the -trace 0 option.
+With the rustlr command-line application, some messages will always be printed to stdout/stderr even with the -trace 0 option.

-By default, rustlr tries to generate a LALR(1) parser.
+By default, rustlr tries to generate a LALR(1) parser (modified with -lr1 and -lrsd options).
 Two files are generated: calc1parser.rs and calc1_ast.rs in the working directory, although the second file won't contain much for this example.
 The output directory can be changed with the -o option, such as in rustlr calc1.grammar -o calc1crate/src/.
 It will derive the name of the grammar (calc1) from the file path, unless there is a declaration of the form

 grammarname somename